gabrielfu/solidity-math/README.md

 ```

 ### Muldiv
-[muldiv](https://xn--2-umb.com/21/muldiv/index.html) is an algorithm to calculate `floor(a * b / denominator)`.
+[muldiv](https://xn--2-umb.com/21/muldiv/index.html) is an algorithm that calculates `floor(a * b / denominator)`.
 It is also included in [Uniswap V3 FullMath.sol](https://github.com/Uniswap/v3-core/blob/412d9b236a1e75a98568d49b1aeb21e3a1430544/contracts/libraries/FullMath.sol#L8).

 Below is the Typescript equivalent function.
-Note that the original code is using Solidity <0.8.0,
+Note that the original code is in Solidity <0.8.0,
 which allows `-uint256(denominator)`.
 To use this package,
 we need to perform `uint256(0).sub(denominator)` in unchecked mode.